I know what you’re thinking:

 Staying as Awareness and Staying Open

-Now, I talk a lot about staying as awareness, and it is really a very fluid and flexible space.
+Now, I talk a lot about staying as awareness.
 Awareness is open to everything!
 In being open in that way, we can receive more information.
 We can change.
 We can grow spiritually.
 These are some of the gifts of this very simple little spiritual tool.

 Ditching Old Ideas and Embracing New Understandings